umbraco/UmbracoDocs/UmbracoNetCoreUpdates.md

 The next step is to run through the Umbraco CMS installation.
 If you chose to use MS SQL Server/Azure you will need to add your connection string during this setup process.

-Once the installation process is complete you might need to **restart the application** using IIS/IIS Express in order to start the application again.
+Once the installation process is complete you might need to **restart the application** using IIS/IIS Express in order to start the application again and get access to the Umbraco backoffice.